Inversions Tableaux: Introduction

 \section{Introduction}

 Schubert polynomials play in important role in algebraic geometry and algebraic combinatorics.
 They were introduced by Lascoux and Schützenberger in 1982 \cite{LascouxS}.
 Bernstein--Gelfand--Gelfand \cite{bernstein1973schubert} and Demazure \cite{demazure1974} showed that Schubert polynomials represent cohomology classes of the flag manifold $GL(n)/B$, where $B$ is the Borel subgroup of upper triangular matrices.
 In particular, Schubert polynomials in $n$ variables are indexed by permutations in the symmetric group $S_n$ and form a basis for the coinvariant algebra $\mathbb{C}[x_1, \dots, x_n]/I$, where $I$ is the ideal generated by elementary symmetric polynomials.
-Schubert polynomials are also frequently modeled combinatorially in terms of compatible sequences \cite{billey1993some, FOMIN1994196}, pipe dreams \cite{bergeron1993rc, fomin1996yang}, bumpless pipe dreams \cite{lam2021back} and balanced labellings \cite{balancedlabellings}.
+Schubert polynomials are also frequently modeled combinatorially in terms of compatible sequences \cite{billey1993some, FOMIN1994196}, pipe dreams (also called RC-graphs) \cite{bergeron1993rc, fomin1996yang}, bumpless pipe dreams \cite{lam2021back} and balanced labellings \cite{balancedlabellings}.
+In \cite{billey1993some} Bergeron and Billey define an operation called chute moves on pipe dreams and use it to prove the equivalence of the combinatorial and algebraic definitions of Schubert polynomials.
+Building off this, Rubey definited a poset on pipe dreams with covering relations given by generalized chute moves, and conjectured this poset is a lattice \cite{RUBEY}.

 Given two Schubert polynomials $\mathfrak{S}_u$ and $\mathfrak{S}_v$, we can express their product as a linear combination of other Schubert polynomials

 These $c^w_{u,v}$ coefficients are the Schubert structure coefficients, also called the Schubert Littlewood--Richardson coefficients.
 One of the main open questions in Schubert calculus is to find a combinatorial interpretation for these coefficients.